Things to do in Brenham Texas: The Cutest Small Town in Texas

 Texas’ official state flower blooms in full force each spring in Washington County, making Brenham the best place to see bluebonnets.
 You don’t even need to have insider knowledge or a special map to find them, they bloom right in town in the fields off of Hwy 290.
 You’ll find them behind Home Depot and Wal-Mart and behind the Las Fuentes restaurant.

 Bring your camera, a cute quilt and your human or fur baby to get the epitome of Texas photos.
-If you don’t have a picture of yourself surrounded by bluebonnets, are you even from Texas?
-Please do be respectful, don’t trespass into private pastures and never, under any circumstance pick the flowers.
+If you don’t have a picture of yourself surrounded by bluebonnets, are you even from Texas (proof that I’m a true-blue Texas below).

 When do Bluebonnets Bloom in Texas